Exterior algebra: Bialgebra structure

-The tensor symbol ⊗ used in this section should be understood with some caution: it is not the same tensor symbol as the one being used in the definition of the alternating product.
-Intuitively, it is perhaps easiest to think it as just another, but different, tensor product: it is still (bi-)linear, as tensor products should be, but it is the product that is appropriate for the definition of a bialgebra, that is, for creating the object ${\textstyle\bigwedge}(V) \otimes {\textstyle\bigwedge}(V)$.
-Any lingering doubt can be shaken by pondering the equalities (1 ⊗ v) ∧ (1 ⊗ w) = 1 ⊗ (v ∧ w) and (v ⊗ 1) ∧ (1 ⊗ w) = v ⊗ w, which follow from the definition of the coalgebra, as opposed to naive manipulations involving the tensor and wedge symbols.
+The tensor symbol $\otimes$ used in this section should be understood with some caution: it is not the same tensor symbol as the one being used in the definition of the alternating product.
+Intuitively, it is perhaps easiest to think it as just another, but different, tensor product: it is still (bi-)linear, as tensor products should be, but it is the product that is appropriate for the definition of a bialgebra, that is, for creating the object $\textstyle \bigwedge(V) \otimes \bigwedge(V)$.
+Any lingering doubt can be shaken by pondering the equalities $(1\otimes v)\wedge(1\otimes w)=1\otimes(v\wedge w)$ and $(v\otimes 1)\wedge(1\otimes w)=v\otimes w$, which follow from the definition of the coalgebra, as opposed to naive manipulations involving the tensor and wedge symbols.
 This distinction is developed in greater detail in the article on tensor algebras.
 Here, there is much less of a problem, in that the alternating product $\wedge$ clearly corresponds to multiplication in the exterior algebra, leaving the symbol $\otimes$ free for use in the definition of the bialgebra.
 In practice, this presents no particular problem, as long as one avoids the fatal trap of replacing alternating sums of $\otimes$ by the wedge symbol, with one exception.
 One can construct an alternating product from $\otimes$, with the understanding that it works in a different space.
 Immediately below, an example is given: the alternating product for the dual space can be given in terms of the coproduct.
 The construction of the bialgebra here parallels the construction in the tensor algebra article almost exactly, except for the need to correctly track the alternating signs for the exterior algebra.

 In terms of the coproduct, the exterior product on the dual space is just the graded dual of the coproduct: